What is the Tennessee Arts Academy and when and where is it held?

 As an administrator in my local school district, I would like to do more to understand and support arts programs in the schools I serve.
 Does the Arts Academy offer any classes that would help broaden my perspective and meet my administrative goals?

-YES!
-The goal of the Arts Leadership, Assessment, and Administration track (ALAA) is to inspire and equip participants to continue effective arts leadership within a variety of environments.
-Relevant topics include advocacy, leadership strategies, developing opportunities for students, professional development, effective use of social media, national and state policies, and the Tennessee Fine Arts Portfolio Growth Measures System.
-Participants engage in interactive sessions that connect contemporary arts research and trends to targeted arts initiatives at multiple levels within schools, districts, and beyond.
-Field experience opportunities include visits to content sessions throughout the Academy to observe from the perspective of an arts leader.
-Webinars with state and national leaders are part of the curriculum.
-The ALAA track is specifically designed to connect teachers, principals, supervisors, district personnel, and others who are interested in being arts education leaders.
+YES! - The goal of the Arts Leadership and Administration track (ALAA) is to inspire and empower participants to support and advance arts education.
+Participants engage in practical and thought-provoking sessions that connect contemporary arts research and trends to targeted arts initiatives at multiple levels within schools, districts, and beyond.
+Content will be explored through field experiences that include visits to content sessions throughout the Academy to observe from the perspective of an arts leader.
+Numerous interactive discussions and webinars with state and national leaders are also part of the innovative curriculum.
+The ALAA track is designed to connect teachers, school and district leaders, program directors, and others who are interested in active arts education leadership.

 How does the Academy rank in terms of other summer institutes?